Sheep26/ha-huawei-hg659/README.md

 # 📶  huawei-hg659
 Home Assistant presence detection for the Huawei HG659 router

-**Maintenance Note:** I no longer have my trusty HG659, so I don't have any way of testing changes.
-Use at your own risk!

 ## 🔌  Installation
 To enable presence detection in Home Assistant, clone this repo in your installation's `custom_components` directory as `hg659`: